 The First Kirov Clock Plant

-After WW2 the plant began to produce devices for peaceful uses.
+After WW2 the factory began to produce devices for manly peaceful applications.
 Every single decade in the history of the Zlatoust Clock Plant has seen the development and production of new devices.

 During the 1950s special watches for the blind were designed and remained in production until the 1960s.
-Opsiometers (map measures), various watches and clocks and relays for washing machines were produced.
+Opsiometers (map measures), various watches and clocks, and relays for i.e. washing machines were produced all along.

 Agat attending the Expo 67′

 During the 1960s the plant participated in the International Exhibition in Montreal (1967).
 The State Certificate Board awarded our Curve tracers and relays the top-quality, “Q”, mark and the “Gosstandart”.
 The first industrial series of stopwatches were designed for measuring time intervals, which were accuracy to a second, and could summarize time intervals.

 During the 1970s the plant began to produce timers and new models of clocks were developed.
 One of the first Soviet electronic stopwatches with numerical indices was designed at the Zlatoust Clock Plant.
 Devices for measuring pulse rate and breathing frequency (СДП -70) were developed based on this stopwatch.

 During the 1980s a new shockproof, balanced model of a stopwatch and 30-minute relays were designed.
 The factory commenced production of cyclic time relays (RVTS).
 The new clock model (ЧБН-160) was also produced, which was awarded the silver medal at the VDNH (All-Union Exhibition of Achievements National Economy) in Moscow.

 During the following years, the plant continued to improve production.
 The plant designed switches for electric cookers and new models of timer relays and clocks.
 The factory is still the only manufacturer of mechanical stopwatches in Russia and exports them to 12 countries.